apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_NXLINES_BPP -- Pixels per pixel to use.
 Valid options include 2, 4, 8, 16, 24, and 32.
 Default is 16.
-    CONFIG_EXAMPLES_NXLINES_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
-This is the for, for example, SPI LCD/OLED devices.
-If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

-      #ifdef CONFIG_NX_LCDDRIVER
-      FAR struct lcd_dev_s *board_graphics_setup(unsigned int devno);
-      #else
-      FAR struct fb_vtable_s *board_graphics_setup(unsigned int devno);
-      #endif

-      and must also define: CONFIG_LIB_BOARDCTL=y and
-      CONFIG_BOARDCTL_GRAPHICS=y so that the boardctl() interface
-      will be available in order to access this function.

     CONFIG_NSH_BUILTIN_APPS - Build the NX lines examples as an NSH built-in function.